This post may include affiliate links; for details, see our disclosure policy.

 Since making basic crepes requires a bit of technique, we’ve also developed a video to show you the how to cook and flip them (since it’s a bit easier than describing in words).
 Take a watch to our video below:

-Erin of Naturally Ella was kind enough to work with us on this recipe – we developed it as a meld of our favorite method from Julia Child, and the Grilled Cheese Crepe recipe from Erin’s blog.
+Erin of Naturally Ella was kind enough to work with us on this recipe.
+We developed it as a meld of our favorite method from Julia Child, and the Grilled Cheese Crepe recipe from Erin’s blog.
 We also added half-wheat flour, which we’ve been doing with a lot of baked goods lately.
 (Substituting half buckwheat flour also works, and adds good flavor.)

 Basic crepes | Grilled cheese crepes